aesclever/poc_onprem_infra/README.md

-Here's the complete scaffold as an [interactive file browser](poc_generator.html).
-Here's how to use it:
+Start here for the complete scaffold as an [interactive file browser](poc_generator.html).

 ## Getting the Files